hamishgibbs/lit_review_graph/README.md

 ## Overview

-`lit_review_graph` helps you find papers that make you say: "How could I have missed this???"
+`lit_review_graph` helps you find papers that you can't believe you missed.

 `lit_review_graph` is similar to [ResearchRabbit](https://researchrabbitapp.com/home) or [Connected Papers](https://www.connectedpapers.com/) but runs locally and displays the complete reference network for papers in your bibliography.